VirtCode/hypr-dynamic-cursors/README.md

     stretch {

         # controls how much the cursor is stretched
-        # this value controls at which speed (px/s) the full stretch
+        # this value controls at which speed (px/s) the full stretch is reached
         limit = 3000

-        # relationship between speed and tilt, supports these vaules:
+        # relationship between speed and stretch amount, supports these vaules:
         # linear             - a linear function is used
         # quadratic          - a quadratic function is used
         # negative_quadratic - negative version of the quadratic one, feels more aggressive
         function = quadratic
     }

+    # configure shake to find
+    shake {

-    # enable shake to find
+        # enables shake to find
         # magnifies the cursor if its is being shaken
-    shake = true

-    # for when shake = true
+        enabled = true
-    shake {

         # controls how soon a shake is detected
         # lower values mean sooner